Kete (basket): Uses

-Kete may be of many sizes, but are most often found in sizes similar to large handbags.
+Kete may be of many sizes but are most often found in sizes similar to large handbags.
 They can be used to carry a variety of things, including food.
-Specialized kete were woven for each item that needed storage, resulting in dozens of specialized styles.
+Specialised kete were woven for each item that needed storage, resulting in dozens of specialised styles.
 Very small kete also exist, and can be used as gift containers.
 Traditionally, kete were given away following their completion.

 Kete have also been used to bury placenta following a birth or miscarried fetuses following a miscarriage.

 Kete whakairo are often used solely for decoration, often on walls.

+Māori taught beekeping by Europeans since the 19th century used straw kete as beehives.

 History

 Kete were traditionally woven by women, with specific skills and techniques being passed down within families and closely guarded from outsiders.

-Following colonization, kete and other traditional textiles became less popular due to the introduction of manufactured containers.
-However, the practice of weaving kete did not fully die out, and has become revitalized in the 20th and 21st centuries.
+Following colonisation, kete and other traditional textiles became less popular due to the introduction of manufactured containers.
+However, the practice of weaving kete did not fully die out and has become revitalised in the 20th and 21st centuries.

 Kete have experienced a resurgence in New Zealand in recent years, being touted by weavers as a more sustainable option to plastic bags.